 The developer had suggested that they would be expecting official service area road signs to be provided; Highways England said that the proposal, as originally submitted, wouldn't qualify for signage, but even if that turned out to be a showstopper, the new site would be easier to find, risking confusion.

 The new building, which is expected to be run by EG Group, has been called Notaro Park after the developer's founder.
-Notaro Land justified their plans by arguing there are "concerns" with the existing services, what with it being too small and difficult to access.
+Notaro Land justified their plans by arguing there are "concerns" with the existing service area, what with it being too small and difficult to access.

 Having ruled out building a direct exit from the M5 southbound, the new service area will be accessed from a link road and a roundabout to the east of M5 J24.
 The three-storey building has been deliberately designed to be visible from both sides of the motorway.
 The top floor will be a landscaped roof terrace, while the mezzanine-style middle storey will be a business lounge.

 It will be a glass amenity building with terracotta façade cladding at each end.
 Petrol stations will be positioned to the north and the south of the building.
 Parking will be provided for 341 cars, 39 HGVs, 10 caravans and 8 coaches.
 Residents have been vociferous in their objection to the proposal, as they often are, describing it as "monstrous".

-The new building will be operated by Euro Garages, and is designed to be the centrepiece of the new business park and attract local traffic.
+The new building will be operated by EG Group, and is designed to be the centrepiece of the new business park and attract local traffic.
 The developer claims it will also promote Bridgwater as a town, and be "unlike any other service station".
-At least 24 letters of objection have been received, mostly suggesting existing services away from J24 be expanded instead.
+At least 24 letters of objection were received, mostly suggesting existing service areas away from J24 be expanded instead.